What are Large Language Models (LLMs)? Examples Included

 Full transformers have an encoder and a decoder.
 The former converts input into an intermediate representation, and the latter transforms the input into useful text.

 Several transformer blocks make a transformer.
-They’re layers like self-attention, feed-forward, and normalization layers.
+They include layers such as self-attention, feed-forward, and normalization layers.
 They work together to understand the context of an input to predict the output.

 Transformers rely heavily on positional encoding and self-attention.
 Positional encoding allows words to be fed in a non-sequential fashion.
 It embeds the input order within a sentence.
-Self-attention assigns weight to every piece of data, like numbers of a birthday, to understand its relevance and relationship with other words.
+Self-attention assigns weights to every piece of data, such as the numbers of a birthday, to understand its relevance and relationship with other words.
 This provides context.

 As neural networks analyze volumes of data, they become more proficient at understanding the significance of inputs.
 For instance, pronouns like “it” are often ambiguous as they can relate to different nouns.
 In such cases, the model determines relevance based on words close to the pronoun.

 Large language models use unsupervised learning for training to recognize patterns in unlabelled datasets.
-They undergo rigorous training with large textual datasets from GitHub, Wikipedia, and other informative, popular sites to understand relationships between words so they can produce desirable outputs.
+They undergo rigorous training with large textual datasets from GitHub, Wikipedia, and other informative, popular sites to understand relationships between words so they can produce desirable outputs, all powered by the generative AI infrastructure software that enables these massive models to train and scale efficiently.

 They don’t need further training for specific tasks.
 These kinds of models are called foundation models